daryllxd/lifelong-learning/programming/javascript/angularjs/angular-moments.md

 - Inject `$q` into the service/controller.
 Create a deferred object using `$q.defer()`.
 Then create a promise object with 2 functions - the first is called when the deferred object is resolved, and second when the deferred object is rejected.
 To resolve, call `deferred.resolve(params)`, the parameter will be passed onto the promise object's function.
 Or, you can use the promise method outside.
 To reject, call `deferred.reject(params)`.

+ngResource

+- Inject it in the initializer/app bootstrap.
+- Back end must be RESTful.